ESIPFed/data-help-desk/docs/planning/detailed_planning_steps.md

 ## Outline Types of Questions

 To effectively focus your data help desk, it is essential to clearly outline the types of questions you aim to address.
-The list you provided covers many common
-inquiries:

 1. **Data Archiving:** Questions about where and how to preserve data for the long term.
 This includes inquiries about suitable repositories and best